 It doesn’t just stick to the core period either According to the pre-publicity, the book takes in design from the late 1930s to the early 1970s, an era when post-war optimism combined with new manufacturing methods and material techniques to create ‘an explosion of new design and objects of desire’.
 Many of which are still desired today, either as originals or officially-sanctioned reissues.

-If you have any interest in the area, this is likely a must-have or at the very least, one for your Christmas list.
-I say that because the book isn’t out until October, which isn’t long before the festive season.
-And everyone needs a gift idea or two.
+If you have any interest in the area, this is likely a must-have or, at the very least, one for your Christmas list.
+Just on the shelves and already discounted from its original £50 asking price down to £33.